Is Training With No Events Discouraging??

 Do You Need a Training Plan or Strength Program?

-Sometimes it’s a challenge to know what to do.
+Sometimes it’s a challenge to know what to do for your training with no events.

 Let’s talk!
 We can meet for a Zoom coffee (a Zoofee?) and discuss your goals and challenges.